wtlin1228/boar-hat/gowther/how-rspack-works/README.md

    1. parse the module with its `ParserAndGenerator`, for `JavaScriptParserAndGenerator::parse`, it will
       1. visit with `Resolver`
       1. visit with `InsertedSemicolons`
+      1. prepare a `JavascriptParser` with proper `JavascriptParserPlugin`s
-      1. scan dependencies with `JavascriptParser`
+      1. scan dependencies with `JavascriptParser` by walking the program
 1. create a `BuildResultTask`

+### BuildResultTask

 # Loaders